maplibre/martin/docs/src/mbtiles-diff.md

 mbtiles diff file1.mbtiles file2.mbtiles diff.mbtiles

 # If diff.mbtiles is applied to file1.mbtiles, it will produce file2.mbtiles
-mbtiles apply-diff file1.mbtiles diff.mbtiles file2a.mbtiles
+mbtiles apply-patch file1.mbtiles diff.mbtiles file2a.mbtiles

 # file2.mbtiles and file2a.mbtiles should now be the same
 # Validate both files and see that their hash values are identical